 Police had previously searched the Daybell house in Salem, Idaho, in January 2020, carrying out more than three dozen items, including computers, cell phones, medication and paperwork.

 "The stories that we have heard from her jailers are that she's reading Chad's books, she's writing him letters, she's dancing in her cell," Morrison told E!
-News.
+News last year.
 "She still seems to be caught up in the belief that she is going to be swept out of all this and taken up to heaven sometime in the next little while."

 How Lori may have reached that conclusion is a complicated story.